kayjeee/leaderboard-v2/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

->Welcome to the Todo List project!
-This project is a simple web application that allows you to create and manage your daily tasks.
-Here's how you can get started:
+>Welcome to the LeaderBoard project!
+This project is a simple web application that has a wireframe of a game:

 To get a local copy up and running, follow these steps.